 Due to conservationist efforts starting in the early 20th century, the bison was saved from extinction.
 But they are still classified as Near Threatened by the IUCN.
 You can help in their preservation by adopting a bison via the Defenders of Wildlife or donating toward the purchase of prairie land for reserves at the American Prairie Foundation.

-To learn more about bison, see our American bison facts article.
+To learn more about bison, see Animal Fact Guide’s article, American Bison.

 The Taronga Western Plains Zoo, located in Dubbo, New South Wales, Australia (400 km northwest of Sydney), recently announced the birth of a bison calf.
 Born to parents Shashone and Cherokee Bob, the yet-to-be-named calf is healthy and growing strong.

 Newborn bison calves have a reddish, light brown coat and lack the distinctive hump of the adult bison.
 They begin turning brown and developing the hump after a few months.